 Simply put, engineers in manufacturing “design, integrate, or improve manufacturing systems or related processes.”
 In this industry you must have a good understanding of systems and machines, and the ability to see both the big picture and the fine details.
 Ultimately, your goal is to minimize cost and maximize productivity of the manufacturing process.

-Fermilab, a national laboratory in Illinois, houses the famous particle accelerator is located.
+Fermilab, a national laboratory in Illinois, houses the famous particle accelerator.
 National laboratories are research and development hubs around the country that are funded by the government.
 The goals of the laboratories are to conduct research, explore U.S energy independence, secure U.S defense strategies, and create innovative technology.
 There are 17 laboratories, each with their own scientific focus.

 In a national laboratory, you’ll be working alongside some of the top scientists in the nation.
 Together, you’ll work on research, design, and innovation.